Would you like to see what we have written on a subject? Use the search below.

 The Ark of the Covenant shows us God's provision for our lives.

-In many ways, in the New Covenant period, we have become the Ark of the Covenant - if we have accepted Jesus as Lord and Saviour.
+In many ways, we have become the Ark of the Covenant in the New Covenant period - if we have accepted Jesus as Lord and Saviour.

 The manna within the Ark shows that we have access to God’s provision.
 We can have full confidence that He will look after us.
 He may not give us what we need in advance, but when we need it, it will be there.
 He never failed the Israelites - as rebellious as they were - and He will never fail us - Whom He views as perfect as His Son.

 God has also given us His appointed leadership.
 This applies both to the Holy Spirit and to human leaders.
 The Holy Spirit lives within us and guides us in the way we are to go.
 He is our constant Companion and Comforter.
 God has also anointed human leaders to guide and direct us in His paths.
 They, too, are to receive respect and obedience.
-Finally, as Christians, each one of us is to be a spiritual, God-appointed leader at some level.
-We are the leaders and examples to our spouses, our children, our co-workers, friends, etc. We need to be sure we are leading in Godly ways.
+Finally, as Christians, each of us is to be a spiritual, God-appointed leader at some level.
+We are the leaders and examples to our spouses, children, co-workers, friends, etc. We need to be sure we are leading in Godly ways.

 God has not forsaken His law, but He has now written it on our hearts.
 The Law of God is no longer an instrument in the hands of satan for condemnation.
 It is an instruction manual on how to live pleasing to God, how to get the most out of life and how to expand the kingdom of God in every area of life.
 Because it is written on our hearts, it is something that we should delight in doing.
-If it is a burden then we are not viewing it from the perspective of redeemed sons and daughters of Almighty God.
+If it is a burden, then we are not viewing it from the perspective of redeemed sons and daughters of Almighty God.

-For more information about Glenn Davis see our About Glenn page and/or his Author's Page.
+For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.

 You might like these